rafayelmirijanyan1997/Section-8-Investment-Analyzer/README.md

 # Section 8 Investment Analyzer

 ## Overview

+The Section 8 Housing Program is a federal assistance program designed to help low-income individuals and families afford safe and decent housing in the private rental market.
 The Section 8 Investment Analyzer is a Python-based tool designed to assist real estate investors in identifying profitable investment opportunities in the Section 8 housing program.
 By analyzing data from Zillow.com and HUD (Department of Housing and Urban Development), this tool evaluates listings in five investor-friendly cities to recommend properties with significant potential for passive income.

 ### Key Features: